 And PS, to clarify, this is NOT a sponsored post.
 I’m just obsessed with these and wanted to share them!
 I do get a commission if you purchase, but I bought everything shown.

-The lids of the containers seal tighter than any other brands I’ve tried.
+The lids of the containers have a stronger airtight seal than any other brands I’ve tried.
 That alone would be awesome, but each style of container was designed to have added function.

-The flour containers have a removable ledge that lets you level the top of your cup without any additional items.
+The flour keeper has a removable ledge that lets you level the top of your cup without any additional items.
 I used to use the backside of a knife, and somehow the extra flour would never land back in the container.

 No one needs an extra mess, so I’m in awe that no one had though of this simple solution earlier!

 The brown sugar container has a built-in “brown sugar bear” right inside the lid to keep your sugar soft.

 The powdered sugar container includes a little spoon/device to help you sprinkle the sugar evenly, along with a flat bar to level your measurements when needed.